sindresorhus/first-chunk-stream/readme.md

 Type: `Function`

-Async function that gets the required `options.chunkLength` bytes.
+Async function that gets the required `options.chunkSize` bytes.

 Note that the buffer can have a smaller length than the required one.
-In that case, it will be due to the fact that the complete stream contents has a length less than the `options.chunkLength` value.
+In that case, it will be due to the fact that the complete stream contents has a length less than the `options.chunkSize` value.
 You should check for this yourself if you strictly depend on the length.

 #### options